diffbot/knowledge-net/README.md

 ### Evaluation
-The official evaluation script is also available for download and can be used to evaluate a system using the training set.
-To use the script, a system has to produce a prediction file, which should contain the same JSON documents of the ground truth file.
-The prediction file should look exactly like the ground truth file, except for the contents of `facts` (which should contain the facts predicted by the system).
+The official evaluation script is also available for download and can be used to evaluate a system using the training set (via cross-validation).
+The script takes a gold standard file (e.g., `train.json`) and a prediction file (which needs to be produced by the system).
+The prediction file should look exactly like the gold standard file (same docuements and fields), except for the contents of `facts` (which should contain the facts predicted by the system).

 The script has several option parameters (see below), but only the evaluation method (-e) is strictly necessary to execute the script.